allebd/trivia/backend/README.md

 ***********************************************************************************************************************************

 DELETE '/questions/{question_id}'
-- DELETE question using a question ID
+- Deletes a question using a question ID.
 - Request Arguments: question_id
 - Returns: An object with keys: success, deleted, total_questions, questions.
 {